Provincial governments of South Africa: Executive

-The head of the provincial executive is the Premier, who is elected by the provincial legislature from amongst its members; frequently the Premier will be the provincial leader of the majority party.
+The head of the provincial executive is the Premier, who is elected by the provincial legislature from among its members; frequently the Premier will be the provincial leader of the majority party.

 The term of office of the Premier is the same as that of the legislature (normally five years) with a term limit of two terms.

 The legislature can force the resignation of the Premier by a motion of no confidence.
 If the Premiership is vacant and the legislature fails to elect a new Premier within 30 days, the legislature is dissolved and an election is called.

-As of June 2024 the nine Premiers are:
+As of June 2024, the nine Premiers are: